Explore the Valleys Regional Park

 Ynysangharad Park is a leafy green space right in the centre of Pontypridd.
 It's been a place to relax and have fun for locals since 1923 and you'll still find the ornate bandstand, bowling green and pitch and putt here for some good old fashioned family time.

-However, there's no denying that the main attraction here is the Grade II listed National Lido.
+However, there's no denying that the main attraction here is the Grade II listed Lido Ponty, the National Lido of Wales.
 It has been lovingly restored and still features original turnstiles, changing cubicles and a curvaceous Art Deco-style café and visitors' centre.
 All the facilities are bang up to date - with three heated pools, fountains and sun loungers - ideal for kids who want to splash and serious lane swimmers alike.

 The Taff river with the long distance Taff Trail skirts the park - so you can stretch your legs a bit more if you fancy.